Cogmasters/concord/README.md

   </p>
 </div>

-## Concord
+# Concord - C Discord API library

 ## About

-Concord is an asynchronous C99 Discord API wrapper library.
+Concord is an asynchronous C99 Discord API library.
 It has minimal external dependencies, and a low-level translation of the Discord official documentation to C code.

 ### Minimal example